 Surface Pro 7 and Surface Go 2 offer similar battery life, with the Surface Pro 7 winning by an additional 30 minutes — that’s 10 hours and 10.5 hours, respectively.
 For a device that is built around portability, we would have liked to see higher numbers from the Surface Go 2.
 What does give Surface Go 2 an extra edge when it comes to productivity on the go is the built-in LTE Advanced Qualcomm Snapdragon X16 LTE Modem.
 With the Surface Go 2, users can connect with Wi-Fi or use a compatible 4G LTE network to stay online.

 Both the Microsoft Surface Pro 7 and Surface Go 2 are excellent tablets, each designed for different tasks.
-While the Surface Pro 7 is aimed at those seeking a powerful tablet for intensive tasks, including photo editing, programming, and multitasking, Surface Go 2 is well-positioned for anyone wanting a small, always-connected
+While the Surface Pro 7 is aimed at those seeking a powerful tablet for intensive tasks, including photo editing, programming, and multitasking, Surface Go 2 is well-positioned for anyone wanting a small, always-connected Windows 10 tablet on the move.

 With Surface Go 2 starting at $399 and Windows Pro 7 starting at $749, the former is more affordable.
 Select the machine that best meets your needs, but be sure not to purchase the Surface Go 2 and expect too much horsepower.